Parent Individual Therapy

 Helping the person

-Our personal history and current mental health impacts our ability to help our child when they are struggling.
-Also, when our child is struggling, this affects our current mental health as a parent.
-These areas are connected and can make it harder to be present and effective in your life and with your child.
+Our personal history and current mental health affect our ability to support our child when they are struggling.
+At the same time, when our child is struggling, it impacts our own well-being.
+These areas are connected, and this cycle can make it harder to be present and effective both in your life and with your child.

 Our personal history and current well being impacts our ability to face challenges and navigate the world.